m4xbrg/your-site/src/content/courses/math-analysis-continuity.md

 tags: []
 ---

-This course expands on continuity and the topology of ℝ by showing how open and closed sets and the standard metric frame rigorous discussions of function behavior.
+This course expands on Continuity, open and closed sets in ℝ, and basic topological notions induced by the standard metric.
+Learners build intuition through examples, practice, and conceptual discussions that set the stage for deeper study.